 Being charged with Interfering with Judicial Proceedings is not the time to challenge the validity of the allegations made against you in the Order of Protection or Injunction Against Harassment.
 Rather, the question is whether there was a lawful order issued by the Court, and whether you were properly served with it.

-The attorneys at AZ Defenders have successfully defended those charged with Interfering with Judicial Proceedings for violating Orders of Protection or Injunctions Against Harassment throughout the state.
-If you are charged with violation these orders, it is important that you contact an attorney to be apprised of your defenses and options.
+The lawyers at AZ Defenders have successfully defended those charged with Interfering with Judicial Proceedings for violating Orders of Protection or Injunctions Against Harassment throughout the state.
+If you are charged with violation these orders, it is important that you contact a qualified criminal defense attorney in Phoenix to be apprised of your defenses and options.
 Call the attorneys at AZ Defenders today at 480-456-6400 or contact us online for a free consultation so we can explain how to get the best possible result in your case.